People have been saying that blogging is dead for years.

 Like any marketing campaign, it’s important to set key performance indicators (KPIs) for your blog strategy which outline key ranking factors like your target audience, domain authority, and backlinks.

 Let’s say you have a retail business that attracts a lot of local SEO attention to your site.
-Yet your online store could stretch beyond your neighborhood with blog topics relevant to your target audience.
+Yet your online store could stretch beyond your neighborhood with blog trending topics relevant to your target audience.

 For instance, just because you sell bathing suits in Huntington Beach, CA doesn’t mean So Cal beach-lovers are your only market.